Oh, that Arizona Sunshine…

 In Arizona, it’s easy to see how we are pretty blessed when it comes to weather.
 Degrees in the 70s in December, and bright blue skies without a cloud in sight are not only common, but anything else is an anomaly.
 Although we don’t need to worry about tornados or blizzards, our weather does bring its own degree of danger.
 As we enter into those famous Arizona summer months, now is the time to start talking about our weather issue: the sun.

 With an average of 130 days of sunshine per year, us Arizonians definitely get our fair share of vitamin D. But the sun doesn’t only bring nice tans and pool days with the family, it also brings dangerous UVA and UVB rays that can be extremely damaging to your health.
-CC Sunscreens provides multiple choices in custom patio sun shades which will not only provide a fun entertainment space and protect your patio furniture from fading, but could also play a role in protecting your family as well.
+CC Sunscreens provides multiple choices from a sliding sliding patio screen door to custom sunscreen shades for patio which will not only provide a fun entertainment space and protect your patio furniture from fading, but could also play a role in protecting your family as well.